dhruvinpatel2608/url-shortener/README.md

 👉 http://localhost:3000

-## 🧠 How It Works
+###  🧠 🧠 How It Works

-User enters a full URL and optional custom short code.
+1️⃣ The user enters a full URL and an optional custom short code.

-The server stores the mapping inside data/link.json.
+2️⃣ The server saves the mapping inside data/link.json.

-When someone visits the short link, it redirects to the original URL.
+3️⃣ When someone visits that short code, it redirects to the original URL.

-The UI dynamically lists all shortened links with instant refresh.
+4️⃣ The UI dynamically updates and displays all shortened links in real time..

 🪄 Future Enhancements

- Add Copy button beside shortened URLs
+✨ Add Copy button beside shortened URLs

- Add click counters & analytics
+📊 Add click counters & analytics

- Connect to MongoDB for persistent storage
+🗃️ Connect to MongoDB for persistent storage

- Add authentication system (user login)
+🔐 Add authentication system (user login)

- Deploy to Render / Vercel
+🚀 Deploy to Render / Vercel / Netlify

 🤝 Contributing

 Pull requests are welcome!
-If you'd like to improve UI or add backend features, fork the repo and open a PR.
+If you'd like to improve the UI or add backend features, fork the repository and open a PR.
+Let's make Linkify even better together 💪

 🧑‍💻 Author

 Dhruvin Paghdal
-Node.js Developer
+🌐 Node.js Developer
+💼 Passionate about building scalable web apps and learning full-stack technologies.
 🔗 GitHub Profile

 💼 Passionate about building scalable web apps and learning full-stack technologies.